jessepav/lacygoill-wiki-backup/shell/process.md

    - kill the parent (should always work: the zombie is adopted by a subreaper, then reaped)
    - send SIGCHLD to the parent (may not work if the parent doesn't wait(2) – I think)

+---

+From `$ man 2 wait`:

+>    A child that terminates, but has not been waited for becomes a "zombie".
+>    The kernel maintains a minimal set of information about the zombie process (PID,
+>    termination status, resource usage information) in  order to allow the parent to
+>    later perform a wait to obtain information about the child.
+>    As long as a zombie is not removed from the system via a wait, it will consume a
+>    slot  in the  kernel process  table, and  if this  table fills,  it will  not be
+>    possible to create further processes.
+>    If a parent process terminates, then  its "zombie" children (if any) are adopted
+>    by init(1), which automatically performs a wait to remove the zombies.

 ## Daemon

 A daemon is a program that runs as a background process, rather than being under